tomouchuu/Doujin-Release-Tracker/readme.md

 * Album is the name of the album
 * Artist is the name of the artist
 * Circle is the name of the circle
+* Link is a link to the Artist/Circle's Homepage
-* Link is a link to the crossfade or website to preview the music
+* Preview is a link to the crossfade or website to preview the music
 * Type is what type of release it is.
 * Genre is the genre of the release.
 * Available is whether some lovely generous fellow has put it on the internet.
 Just type `false` if it isn't.
 If it is then use the web address to it.